High-Dimensional Inference in Bayesian Networks: Conclusion

-To date, missing data in Bayesian networks is commonly treated by imputing the missing variables \citep{franzin2017bnstruct, scutari2020bayesian}.
-Most prominent, the EM algorithm is commonly used for structure learing under missing data \citep{scanagatta2018efficient, ruggieri2020hard}.
-However, imputing missing variables has two main error sources: First, imputation naturally introduces sampling error, and second, many variables will be imputed that have no impact on the inferred network structure, as discussed in Section \ref{sec:reducedNet} on relevant subnetworks.
-Both of these error sources can be avoided by directly calculating the marginal probability of the observed data using the method developed here.
-This method may then constitute the basis for accurate structure learning of Bayesian networks with missing data in future work.
+To date, missing data in Bayesian networks is commonly treated by imputing the missing variables \citep{scanagatta2018efficient,scutari2020bayesian, ruggieri2020hard}.
+However, imputing missing variables has two main error sources.
+First, imputation naturally introduces sampling error, and second, many variables will be imputed that have no impact on the inferred network structure, as discussed in Section~\ref{sec:reducedNet}.
+Both error sources can be avoided by directly calculating the marginal probability of the observed data using the method developed here.
+Hence, our method may constitute the basis for accurate structure learning of Bayesian networks with missing data in future work.

+\acks{The authors are grateful to acknowledge funding support for this work from the two Cantons of Basel through project grant PMB-02-18 granted by the ETH Zurich.}